WebOrigami/docs/src/content/framework/tutorial.md

 ## Formulas can call JavaScript

 The formulas you write to define virtual files can call JavaScript.
-You can do a lot in Graph Origami without JavaScript, but easy access to JavaScript offers extensibility.
+You can do a lot in Web Origami without JavaScript, but easy access to JavaScript offers extensibility.

 <span class="tutorialStep"></span> View the file `src/greet.js`.